MartinThoma/algorithms/ML/cifar/rl/README.md

 It has 4,380,022 parameters (4,374,742 trainable parameters).

+## Notes

+* After 25 epochs with Adam(lr=1E-4) the test accuracy was at 36.6%, but the test accuracy jumped a lot.
+After epoch 22, it was at 38.1%.

 ## Implementation questions

 I have a couple of questions about the architecture / training setup which I